Oron people: Oron traditional dress

-The ancient Oron people dressing was mainly loin skirts and gowns called (úsé), they later worn local fabrics and beads known as Ngwa, their men were clean shaved with an artificial Beard with cap just like the ancient Kemet people which is seen in several ancient cravings known as (Ekpu) and as describe by Percy Talbot.
+The ancient Oron people dressing was mainly loin skirts and gowns called (úsé).
+They later wore local fabrics and beads known as Ngwa.
+Their men were clean shaved with an artificial Beard with cap just like the ancient Kemet people, which is seen in several ancient carvings, known as Ekpu, and as described by Percy Talbot.
 Their women plaited hair naturally.

-Today The Oron people (male) have a very colourful mode of traditional dressing with a piece of fabric called the Iyara (usually red in colour) worn in any occasion and weddings.
+Today, The Oron people (male) have a very colourful mode of traditional dressing with a piece of fabric called the Iyara (usually red in colour) worn in any occasion and weddings.
 The red Iyara is usually worn with a white tailored traditional shirt and wrap-around (wrapper) fabric common to people all over the South-Southern regions Nigeria.
 Sometimes this attire is combined with a rich native tie, usually a colourful silk fabric worn around the neck.
-These attires are also commonly worn by the Efik, Ibibios and Annang ethnic groups, except that the Annang and Ibibio people do not wear a red Iyara because of political implications except the people of the Balondo Civilization in Congo.
+These attires are also commonly worn by the Efik, Ibibios and Annang ethnic groups, except that the Annang and Ibibio people do not wear a red Iyara because of political implications, except the people of the Balondo Civilization in Congo.

-There are different types of Oron female traditional attire.
+There are different types of traditional Oron female attire.
 Some garments are used for events like weddings or to perform ancient dances.
 Each detail in such an attire is carefully thought over and has its special meaning.
 For instance, those who perform a traditional Abang Dance, the dance of beauty and femininity, wear special headpieces called Ibûd Abang.
-Such dancers usually have multiple strings of beads around their necks.
+Such dancers usually have multiple strings of beads around their necks called Nkwaogid Ûtong.
 They are colorful and bright and meant for additional decoration.
-They are called Nkwaogid Ûtong.
 Other strings of beads that are worn across their shoulders are called Anana Ubok, and all those colorful raffias that are worn on dancers’ hands are known as Nkpakhá Ubok.
 The raffias that are worn on legs together with bells have the name of Nkpakhá Etim.
-In addition to all this, the dancers wear a kind of skirts made out of cane called Akasi.
+In addition to all this, the dancers wear a kind of skirt made out of cane called Akasi.
 Such details are meant to attract additional attention to the waistline of the dancer.
 In accordance with the traditional Oron visions of female beauty, a healthy attractive woman should have a full waistline.

 The Traditional wedding attire for an Oron bride looks exactly like an Efik bride and cannot be differentiated, the garment that a young woman, especially a bride, wears is meant to show what a desirable wife she is.
 It is necessary to remember the Oron beauty standards.
 All this determines the way a wedding attire will look.
 There are two main types of Oron native wedding attire.